-How to Get a Marriage or Civil Union License
+How to Get a Marriage License

-- Rhode Island residents:
+Rhode Island residents:

-- Non-residents: If neither partner lives in Rhode Island, the license must be obtained at the clerk office in the city/town where the ceremony will take place.
-If the ceremony is performed in a city or town other than where it was issued, the validity of the marriage or civil union may be in question.
+- If neither applicant lives in Rhode Island, the marriage license must be obtained at the city or town clerk's office where the ceremony will take place.
+Rhode Island law states that the marriage license is valid only in the city or town in which it was issued.
+If the ceremony is performed in a city or town other than where it was issued, the validity of the marriage may be in question.

 Provide required identification and legal documents

 - Most cities and towns require certified copies of your birth certificates and a valid government issued picture ID.